 Telepsychiatry is used in a variety of different settings, including private practice, outpatient clinics, hospitals, correctional facilities, schools, nursing homes, and military treatment facilities.

 Patients can schedule appointments individually with a psychiatrist or therapist for a live video appointment.
 This can be with a regular provider if they offer the service or through one of a number of companies offering access to mental health clinicians for video appointments.
-Patients should plan ahead and prepare the just as for an in-person appointment.
+Patients should plan ahead and prepare just as for an in-person appointment.
 Have any relevant records and information, including prescriptions, and have a list of questions to address.

 Telepsychiatry is helping bring more timely psychiatric care to emergency rooms.
 An estimated one in eight emergency room visits involves a mental health and/or substance use condition, according to the Agency for Healthcare Research and Quality.
 Many emergency rooms are not equipped to handle people with serious mental health issues and do not have psychiatrists or other mental health clinicians on staff to assess and treat mental health problems.
 A 2016 poll of emergency room physicians found only 17 percent reported having a psychiatrist on call to respond to psychiatric emergencies.

-Telepsychiatry is being used in nursing homes to provide both ongoing psychiatric evaluation and care and emergency crisis intervention when it may be difficult to find local psychiatrist to assist.
+Telepsychiatry is being used in nursing homes to provide both ongoing psychiatric evaluation and care and emergency crisis intervention when it may be difficult to find a local psychiatrist to assist.
 Many states use telepsychiatry in corrections facilities where inmates frequently require ongoing mental health care.